 - Use frozen corn on the cobb to shave some time off the cooking process.
 Frozen corn on the cobb can be found in the freezer section.

-- Use shrimp that is already peeled, clean and deveined.
+- Use shrimp that is already peeled, clean and deveined to save yourself the trouble.

 - You’ll need about one quarter pound of shrimp per person in each batch of low country boil.

-- Old bay seasoning is the most popular seasoning used in a low country boil, but feel free to use your favorite Cajun or New Orleans blend of spices.
+Old Bay seasoning is the most popular seasoning used in low country seafood boils, but feel free to use your favorite Cajun or New Orleans blend of spices.
+Keep in mind that each seasoning blend is different.
+Start with 2 tablespoons and add more after cooking, to your liking.

-- Popular side dishes to serve with a shrimp boil include: corn bread, coleslaw, baked beans, and roasted summer vegetables.
+Popular side dishes to serve with a shrimp boil include: corn bread, coleslaw, baked beans, and grilled summer vegetables.
+Here are a few side dish recipes that pair perfectly.

 Sheet Pan Low Country Boil